 EC 470.
-HONORS RESEARCH IN ECONOMICS 0-2-1 to 0-6-3
+HONORS RESEARCH IN ECONOMICS

 Designed for cadets pursuing independent research under the direction of a faculty member leading to departmental honors.
 Prerequisite: A 3.2 GPA overall and in all economics courses.
 Permission of instructor, department honors committee, and the department head.